Kyrgios wins Citi Open again; Samsonova takes title in women - ExBulletin

 Samsonova is a 23-year-old Russian who reached the best position of her career in May of 25th, but is currently 60th after serving part of the season, including Wimbledon, due to her country’s attack on Ukraine.
 She used a powerful serve that reached 119 mph against Kanepi to work her way through the bracket at the hard court tournament, including a win over reigning US Open champion Emma Raducanu.

 Samsonova’s other championship came at a grass court tournament in Berlin last year.
 Kanepi, a 37-year-old from Estonia, was looking for her first trophy since 2013.
-She left court for a medical time-out in the third set on Sunday due to what she believed was an abdominal problem.
+She left court for a medical time-out in the third set on Sunday due to what she believed to be an abdominal problem.

 I think a lot of games and a lot of serving this week, Kanepi said.